jennybc/2014-01-27-miami/lessons/thw-git/remote.md

 ---
 layout: lesson
 root: ../..
-testrepo: 2013-12-25-euphoric
+testrepo: testrepo-2014-01-27-miami
-username: instructor
+username: jduckles
-title: "Version Control With Git: Using Remote Repositories"
+title: "Version Control Wi th Git: Using Remote Repositories"
 ---
 ## github.com?

 GitHub is a site where many people store their open (and closed) source code repositories.
 It provides tools for browsing, collaborating on and documenting code.
 Your home institution may have a repository hosting